kubernetes/website/content/en/blog/_posts/2023-08-15-pkgs-k8s-io-introduction.md

   and instructions.
 - The legacy Google-hosted repositories are **deprecated as of August 31, 2023**, and will be **frozen approximately as of September 13, 2023**.
-The freeze will happen immediately following the patch releases that are scheduled for September, 2023.
+The freeze will happen immediately following the patch releases that are scheduled for September 2023.
   Freezing the legacy repositories means that we will publish packages for the Kubernetes project only to the community-owned repositories as of the September 13, 2023 cut-off point.
   Check out [the deprecation announcement](/blog/2023/08/31/legacy-package-repository-deprecation/)